 If you’re like most people, you love going on vacation!
-After taking 5 weeks off from 2007 to 2009, and 6 weeks off in 2010 and 2011, I fancy myself as a “certified vacation expert”!
+After taking 5 weeks off from 2007 to 2009, and 6 weeks off in 2010 and 2011, followed by 10 weeks off in 2012, 2013, and 2014, I fancy myself as a “certified vacation expert”!
 You see, vacation is not just all about relaxing and chilling at the beach.
 Not at all.
 A vacation is about relaxing, while doing something productive that doesn’t feel like work!

 Remember during summer vacation in high school how bored you would get after a couple of months twiddling your thumbs?
 By the time the third month of vacation rolled around, you were itching to just go back to school!
 I know most people felt this way, and if you didn’t, you probably had a nice summer job, or family vacation abroad to kill the time and keep your mind and body active!